My Year Without Coffee: A Naturopath's Journey

 We all do things for a reason, and when it comes to habits, we develop them when attempting to self-regulate or self-medicate to help soothe our discomfort.

 It took me quite some time to identify what I was trying to rebalance with my coffee consumption.
-Still, when I realised my WHY for coffee habit, it made it so much easier to understand and eventually forgive myself for using coffee to make myself feel better.
+Still, when I realised the WHY of my coffee habit, it made it much easier to understand and eventually forgive myself for using coffee to make myself feel better.

 It makes sense, right?
 If you understand why you are doing something, it becomes a little easier to work through the process of removing it from your life.